Jonathanxjt/GGNR/README.md

 # GGNR

-GGNR is a React-based platform designed for organisers to host various events such as esports tournaments or gatherings.
-Interested parties can make use of GGNR to sign up and pay for events as spectators or competitors.
+GGNR is a React-based platform designed for organizers to host various events such as esports tournaments or gatherings.
+Interested parties can use GGNR to sign up and pay for events as spectators or competitors.

 ## Features

+- Event creation and management for organizers.
+- Different roles and capacities can be set for each event.
+- Users can browse available events and register based on their preferred role (audience, VIP, competitor).
+- Payment processing for event tickets using Stripe.

 ## Getting Started